ArthurWalker/Analyse-Movement/README.md

 # Analyse-Movement
-Find the path where many cars heading to
+- Find the path where many cars heading to
-Where are these bursts of outbreaks
+- Where are these bursts of outbreaks
-How the spread effected other areas
+- How the spread effected other areas
-=> telling a story
+- Telling a story